njsm-tech/cshift/README.md

 - comparisons, representing algorithms for comparing two datasets to test if they are distributionally the same
 - results and result sets

-It is structured as a client-service architecture, so that comparisons can be run remotely on large datasets.
+Datasets can be given as pandas dataframes for in-memory processing.
+The library is structured as a client-service architecture, so that comparisons can be run remotely on large datasets.

 To run tests, run `./tests.sh` from within the `tests` folder.